 Since 1986 Sandy Gall's Afghanistan Appeal (SGAA) has trained Afghan professionals to provide artificial limbs and other mobility aids for more than 25,000 people with disabilities and provided physiotherapy treatment for over 60,000 patients with temporary and permanent disabilities.

 Activities were initially based in Peshawar, Pakistan where there were over 1 million Afghans living in refugee camps in the 1980s and 1990s.
 SGAA gradually moved its activities inside Afghanistan from 1991 onwards and set up two main centres in Jalalabad in 1993 and Kabul in 1996.
-Since 2006 SGAA has signed a partnership agreement with Swedish Committee for Afghanistan and its activities are now merged in a community based disability programme which works in 13 provinces.

-Since 2006 SGAA has signed a partnership agreement with Swedish Committee for Afghanistan so that is activities are now merged in a community-based programme known as Rehabilitation for Afghans with Disabilities (RAD).
-RAD works in 13 provinces to identify people with different types of disability and offer them a range of services including home-based training, physical rehabilitation, education, skills training and business loans.
+This programme both treats people with different types of disability and offers them a range of services including home-based training, physical rehabilitation, education, skills training and business loans.

 Hashmatullah’s story